Researching For Answers

 Learning from the competition

 Take the time to find out.
 Call up some of your competitors posing as a customer and ask some questions.
 Find out what they are doing, what they are offering, what their sales process is and their prices.
 Listen to how they are presenting their service.
 Look at their websites.

 The people who use your product or service are the best people to give you feedback.
 Ask questions when you get the chance.
 Listen to the responses.
 Ask for specific information as opposed to general comments.
 Pay attention to the questions you get asked.
 Often this is an indication of what they need.
 Observe the decision-making process of your customers.
 How long do they take?
 Understand what is either motivating or preventing them from buying.

 - Discuss what it is that you need to find out and write it down.

-- Keep the surveys brief – no more than ten questions is best.
+- Keep the surveys brief – no more than ten questions are best.

-- If you are asking questions verbally no more than five questions is best.
+- If you are asking questions verbally no more than five questions are best.

 - Decide how you are going to record the information to be able to compare like with like.